 So...grown up kids?
 Cool.
 Everything else?
 Not so much.

 And reading through this reminded me this isn't the first time WotC has tried to stat out the D&D kids for the game; sometime circa 2007, they sold a special DVD box set of all the cartoon episodes...which I own.
-In addition to the disks and a bunch of ink drawings and collectable cards, the box contained an actual honest-to-goodness adventure (written for DND3) with write-ups of all the characters, plus Venger (and 18th level, half-infernal for the curious)!
+In addition to the disks and a bunch of ink drawings and collectable cards, the box contained an actual honest-to-goodness adventure (written for DND3) with write-ups of all the characters, plus Venger (an 18th level, half-infernal for the curious)!

 Unlike, Uni's Lost Horn, the PCs in this adventure are STILL KIDS.
 And they're 7th level adventurers (in Lost Horn, they're only 4th level).
 The adventure (credited to Matthew Sernett) is called Beneath the Blade of Sword Mountain, which kind of kicks the ass of "Uni's Lost Horn."
 Oh, you want the capsule review again?
 Here it is:

-This twenty-six page adventure uses nine pages to describe four encounter areas, including each areas individual battle map.
+This twenty-six page adventure uses nine pages to describe four encounter areas, including each area's individual battle map.
 Most of the remaining pages are taken up with full page artwork of the D&D characters.
 The writing is extremely tiny, the page size is the same as a DVD case, and I am so old I needed a magnifying glass to read Mr. Sernett's name in the designer credits.

 No cleric in this one (and no undead either or the D&D kids would be So Screwed!).
 Interesting that in addition to a full 3E stat block (skills! feats!), each character gets a paragraph of text describing their personality and relationship with the other PCs...role-playing notes, in other words.
 Which are completely absent from the Uni's Lost Horn adventure.